Multi-purpose stadium: Replacement and retention

 Still, several modern baseball-specific stadiums are able to be converted for football use.
-In addition to the aforementioned T-Mobile Park, which has hosted occasional college football games, San Francisco's Oracle Park hosted the San Francisco Demons of the original XFL, hosted the college bowl game now known as the Redbox Bowl from 2002 to 2013, and also hosted California Golden Bears football games in the 2011 season while that team's stadium was being renovated; Phoenix's Chase Field hosted the game now known as the Cheez-It Bowl from 2000 to 2005; and St. Petersburg's Tropicana Field which hosted the St. Petersburg Bowl from 2008 to 2017.
+In addition to the aforementioned T-Mobile Park, which has hosted occasional college football games, San Francisco's Oracle Park hosted the San Francisco Demons of the original XFL, hosted the college bowl game now known as the Redbox Bowl from 2002 to 2013, and also hosted California Golden Bears football games in the 2011 season while that team's stadium was being renovated.
+Phoenix's Chase Field hosted the game then known as the Insight Bowl from 2000 to 2005.
+St. Petersburg's Tropicana Field hosted the St. Petersburg Bowl from 2008 to 2017.
 Tropicana Field, being an indoor stadium, hosted the Tampa Bay Lightning ice hockey team for a time.
 Yankee Stadium hosts the Pinstripe Bowl, New York City FC association football, and various other high-profile college football games.

 Furthermore, some teams in the United Football League played their home schedule at a baseball-specific stadium.
-The California Redwoods played their home games at the aforementioned Oracle Park; though they moved to a football stadium in Sacramento (Sacramento Mountain Lions) in 2010 and 2011, they moved back to a baseball park (this time Raley Field) for 2012.
+The California Redwoods played their home games at the aforementioned Oracle Park; though they moved to a football stadium in Sacramento (Sacramento Mountain Lions).
+In 2010 and 2011, they moved back to a baseball park (this time Raley Field) for 2012.
 Although their home field was the Citrus Bowl in Orlando, the Florida Tuskers played one 2009 home game at Tropicana Field.
 The Omaha Nighthawks played their inaugural 2010 season at a baseball park, Rosenblatt Stadium, and played in Rosenblatt's replacement, TD Ameritrade Park Omaha, which is used primarily for baseball's College World Series, until the league's demise.